Rapper, actor DMX, five-time Billboard chart topper, dead at 50

-NEW YORK (Reuters) - American rapper and actor Earl Simmons, known by the stage name DMX or Dark Man X, died on Friday, People magazine said, after suffering a heart attack during what media reports said was a drug overdose.
+NEW YORK (Reuters) -American rapper and actor Earl Simmons, known by the stage name DMX or Dark Man X, died on Friday, his record label said, after he suffered a heart attack during what media reports said was a drug overdose.
 He was 50 years old.

 The chart-topping artist’s songs included “Party Up (Up in Here)” and “X Gon’ Give It To Ya.”
 His career had been marked by legal troubles and prison time.

-“We are deeply saddened to announce today that our loved one, DMX, birth name of Earl Simmons, passed away at 50 years old at White Plains Hospital with his family by his side after being placed on life support for the past few days,” his family wrote in a statement quoted by the magazine.
+“DMX was a brilliant artist and an inspiration to millions around the world,” the statement said.
+“His message of triumph over struggle, his search for the light out of darkness, his pursuit of truth and grace brought us closer to our own humanity.”

-DMX collapsed at home, his family had said, and was taken to a New York hospital where his former manager said he had been placed on life support with no brain activity.
+DMX collapsed at home late on April 2.
+The musician’s family, in a statement to People magazine, said he died at New York’s White Plains Hospital with family by his side after being placed on life support in recent days.

-Celebrity publications TMZ and Billboard said he overdosed on drugs triggering a heart attack.
+Celebrity publications TMZ and Billboard said he had overdosed on drugs triggering a heart attack.

 Growing up in Yonkers, New York, DMX took his moniker from the name of a drum machine used in rap songs.
 When he was 14, an older rapper who had been a mentor tricked him into smoking crack, DMX said in a documentary series broadcast on BET.